-The employee can expect a response from the Head of School or Executive Principal within seven working days of the date the concern was received.
+The employee can expect a response from the Principal within seven working days of the date the concern was received.

 Stage Three

 If no response is forthcoming under stage 2, the employee should notify the Sikh Academies Trust (SAT) Board of Trustees.